Welcome to Letters of Joy 2022, featuring Amity Parks

 Session 1 class | 9–11 AM PDT

-Everyone joins the keynote speaker’s class, Writing with a Bent Nib with Randall M. Hasson.
+Everyone joins the keynote speaker’s class, Graphite Effects with Amity Parks.
 Followed by an hour break.

 Session 2 classes | 12 – 2 PM PDT

-Choose from three classes (come back later to watch the other two).
+Choose from four classes (come back later to watch the others.).
 Followed by a half hour break.

 Session 3 classes | 2:30 – 4:30 PM PDT

-Choose from three classes (come back later to watch the other two).
+Choose from four classes (come back later to watch the others).

-Join us live for the lecture and your choice of three 2-hour classes, but enjoy a total of all seven 2-hour classes plus the lecture with your conference pass.
-Recordings will be available for up to six weeks.
+Join us live for the lecture, keynote class, and your choice of afternoon 2-hour classes, but enjoy a total of all nine 2-hour classes plus the lecture with your conference pass.
+Recordings will be available for up to two months.
 All times are Pacific Daylight time.
 Enrollment for event is limited to 200.
 Click on the class images below for descriptions and more details.

 The full conference pass costs just $100 – Register now and checkout through our secure payment system.